Daebore/SaveDuck/README.md

 <a name="Additional-info"></a>
 ## :heavy_plus_sign: Additional info

-- This App implements Data Biding, a modern and useful way of coding for Android which binds data sources from the provider (XML) and consumer (Java) together and synchronizes them, leading in a clenner code, a faster performance (replacing findViewById) and reducing bugs.
+- This App implements Data Biding, a modern and useful way of coding for Android which binds data sources from the provider (XML) and consumer (Java) together and synchronizes them, leading in a cleaner code, a faster performance (replacing findViewById) and reducing bugs.

 - All the pop up/toast messages which appears in the App when a determined action is made have been programmed with an additional Java class is order to customize the way they appear and to avoid bugs.